-On August 9, 2016, the Company adopted and began implementing initiatives to realign the Company's downstream investments, optimize the Company's supply chain and reduce operating expenses, in response to expected near-term challenges primarily relating to the Company's Power Plant Segment.
-In connection with the realignment, which is expected to be completed by the end of fiscal 2017, the Company expects approximately 1,200 employees to be affected, primarily in the Philippines, representing approximately 15% of the Company's global workforce at the time.
+On August 9, 2016, the Company adopted a restructuring plan in response to expected near-term challenges primarily relating to the Company's Power Plant Segment.
+In connection with the realignment, which is expected to be completed by the end of the first quarter of 2018, the Company expects approximately 1,200 employees to be affected, primarily in the

+Philippines.
 The Company expects to incur restructuring charges totaling approximately \$35 million to \$45 million, consisting primarily of severance benefits, asset impairments, lease and related termination costs, and other associated costs.
 The Company expects more than 50% of total charges to be cash.
 The actual timing and costs of the plan may differ from the Company's current expectations and estimates due to a number of factors, including uncertainties related to required consultations with employee representatives as well as other local labor law requirements and mandatory processes in the relevant jurisdictions.